This article was UPDATED on September 20, 2021

 I've outlined what marketing operations is and provided indications of whether your company could benefit from adding a marketing operations resource to your team.
 But when it comes to day-to-day business in the marketing department – what exactly would a marketing operations person do?

-The marketing operations staffer might be the only one in the organization who has cross-functional insight into what each of the tactical teams is doing and how they connect.
+The marketing operations team member or agency might be the only one who has cross-functional insight into what each of the tactical teams is doing and how they connect.
 Email marketing, web, search, social, paid media, events – in some companies, these are separate teams and there is no connection between them.

 Marketing operations can be responsible and accountable to make sure execution is orchestrated and seamless across a variety of channels.